Edgewater Park, New Jersey: Local government

 Edgewater Park is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

+As of 2025, members of the Edgewater Park Township Committee are Mayor Jeff Daloisio (D, term on committee ends December 31, 2027; term as Mayor ends 2025), Deputy Mayor Sarah Cannon-Moye (D, term on committee ends December 31, 2026; term as Deputy Mayor ends 2025), William A. Belgard III (D, 2025), Juanita Scott (D, 2026), Stephen Malecki (D, 2027).

-As of 2023, members of the Edgewater Park Township Committee are Mayor William A. "Bill" Belgard (D, 2022) (D, term on committee and as mayor ends December 31, 2022), Deputy Mayor Kevin P. Johnson (D, term on committee ends 2024; term as deputy mayor ends 2022), Lauren Kremper DiFilippo (D, 2023), Juanita A. Scott (D, 2023) and Michael J. Trainor (D, 2024).
+As of 2023, members of the Edgewater Park Township Committee are Mayor Michael J. Trainor (D, term on committee and ends December 31, 2024; term as mayor ends 2023), Deputy Mayor Lauren Kremper DiFilippo (D, term on committee and as deputy mayor ends 2023), William A. Belgard III (D, 2025), Kevin P. Johnson (D, 2024), Juanita A. Scott (D, 2023).

 In September 2017, Kevin Johnson was selected from three candidates nominated by the Democratic municipal committee and appointed to fill the seat expiring in December 2018 that became vacant following the death of John G. McElwee the previous month.
 Johnson served on an interim basis until the November 2017 general election, when he was elected to serve the balance of the term of office.

 In January 2017, the Township Committee selected Azunnah C. Amutah from three candidates nominated by the Democratic municipal committee to assume the term expiring in December 2017 that had been held by Barbara Perkins, who resigned from office in December 2016.

 Brett V. Evans is the Police Chief of the Edgewater Park Township Police Department.